hashicorp/terraform/website/source/docs/providers/openstack/r/compute_secgroup_v2.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to obtain the V2 Compute client.
     A Compute client is needed to create a security group.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
 Changing this creates a new security group.

 * `name` - (Required) A unique name for the security group.
 Changing this